 A 1990 journalism graduate of Oklahoma Christian University, Ross also contributes to GetReligion.org and freelances for national media ranging from Christianity Today to the Washington Post.

-Before joining the Chronicle, Ross worked three years as a religion and enterprise writer for The Associated Press in Nashville and Dallas, nine years as a reporter and editor for The Oklahoman and three years as a staff writer for other newspapers.
+Before joining the Chronicle, he spent three years as a religion and enterprise writer for The Associated Press in Nashville and Dallas, nine years as a reporter and editor for The Oklahoman and three years as a staff writer for other newspapers.

 Ross and his wife, Tamie, are the proud parents of son Brady and daughter-in-law Mary, son Keaton and daughter Kendall.
 The Rosses are longtime members of the Edmond Church of Christ in Oklahoma, where Bobby serves as a deacon for communications.